-Note: For transfer EL students, indicate the date the ELP Screener was administered in that transferring District.
-This is NOT the date the EL student enrolls in your District's ESOL Language Program.
+Note: For transfer EL students, indicate the date the ELP Screener was administered in that transferring LEA.
+This is NOT the date the EL student enrolls in the LEA's ESOL Language Program.

 ELP Screener Date Unavailable for Out-of-State or In-State Transfer EL Students